Royal Yeomanry: Training

 Army Reserve soldiers with no previous military service complete the Common Military Syllabus (Reserves) course, also known as Phase 1 training.
 After completing Phase 1, soldiers in the Royal Yeomanry move on to "special-to-arm" (Phase 2) training as light cavalry soldiers.
 This consists of courses in gunnery (Heavy Machine Gun and General Purpose Machine Gun), signals (Bowman communication system), and driving (Land Rover RWMIK and Supacat Jackal) delivered by the Royal Yeomanry by Army Reserve soldiers and also by Regular Army instructors in centres such as the Armour Centre.
 In addition, field training exercises develop tactics and situational awareness, as well as the ability to operate away from base for long periods.
 Royal Yeomanry soldiers also undertake training in dismounted close combat (which includes rifle marksmanship and physical fitness training).

 The training commitment for the Army Reserve Light Cavalry is around 40 reserve service days per year.
 This normally consists of a 16-day consolidated training period plus (typically) at least four 2.5-day weekends throughout the year, as well as one weekday evening (0.25 days) per week.
 The light cavalry role is physically arduous and members of the Royal Yeomanry are required to meet the Army Reserve Ground Close Combat fitness standards, so Royal Yeomanry officers and soldiers are required to undertake physical fitness training in their own time in addition to what is provided to them by physical training instructors.

 Equipment

 The regiment's main equipment is the Supacat Jackal, a light armoured vehicle equipped with the General Purpose Machine Gun (GPMG) and the Browning M2 .50 Heavy Machine Gun (HMG).

 Organisation

-The Royal Yeomanry is one of the two light cavalry regiments in 7th Infantry Brigade and Headquarters East (the Desert Rats), which in turn is part of 1st (United Kingdom) Division.
+The Royal Yeomanry is one of the two light cavalry regiments in 3rd Deep Reconnaissance Strike Brigade, which in turn is part of 3rd (United Kingdom) Division.
 The other light cavalry regiment is the Queen's Dragoon Guards, the regiment's paired unit.

 The regiment's current organisation (following 2021 changes) is as follows: